OS2mo/os2mo/README.rst

   LORA_URL = "http://localhost/"

-Please note that using an HTTPS URL requires a trusted certificate on the server, and that MORA doesn't support SAML authentication at this time.
+Please note that using an HTTPS URL requires a trusted certificate on the server, and that MORa doesn't support SAML authentication at this time.